Administrative Officers of the College

 University College Action Tutoring

-The Student Learning Center, a department of University College, offers free tutoring sessions through UC Action.
-This nationally, CRLA Certified service offers walk-in sessions, small group appointments, online tutoring, and/or faculty directed sessions to help students take action towards their own academic success.
+The Student Learning Center offers free tutoring sessions through the UC Action program.
+This nationally certified program offers walk-in sessions, small group appointments, online tutoring, and/or faculty directed sessions to help students take action towards their own academic success.
+The SLC also offers one-on-one study skills consultations on topics such as time management, effective note taking, and study strategies.

 Admission to a Degree-Recommending College